DharmendraBiswal/SpringBootWithOAUTH2/README.md

         click on "params" button and provide the details as below:
             access_token: above value

-       * On sucessful request, you will recive al the user details from DB.
+       * On sucessful request, you will receive all the user details from DB.